 Note: If your grinder’s burrs are carbon steel and you need to rinse your burrs, dry them immediately.
 Unlike stainless steel, carbon steel will rust with moisture (4).

 Yes, you can grind other foods, like spices, with your burr grinder, but we wouldn’t recommend it.
-Coffee contains many oils and volatile compounds that can linger and impart off flavours to whatever you grind.
+Coffee contains many oils and volatile compounds that can linger and impart off flavors to whatever you grind.

-Coffee grind size affects a pour-over coffee’s flavour.
+Coffee grind size affects a pour-over coffee’s flavor.
 If your coffee grinds are too coarse, your water will drip down too quickly, leading to a sour cup and under-extraction.
 But if your grind size is too fine, your water will drip down very slowly—leaving behind a muddy, over-extracted coffee bed and brewing a bitter cup (6).

 - Comandante.
 (2015).
 Comandante USA. https://comandanteusa.com/pages/info

 - A Beginners Guide to Pour Over Coffee Brewing.
 (2019).
 Prima Coffee Equipment. https://prima-coffee.com/learn/article/coffee-basics/a-beginners-guide-pour-over-coffee-brewing/29106

 - Hoffmann, J. (2021).
 A Beginner’s Guide to Coffee Grinders [YouTube Video].
 In YouTube. https://www.youtube.com/watch?v=bgjvLQu5NlE

 - Rusty Burrs – Really?? – Baratza.
 (2013, October 15).
 Baratza. https://baratza.com/rusty-burrs-really/